-- Metalcrafts and Jewelry Design MFA
+- Metals and Jewelry Design MFA

-- Woodworking and Furniture Design MFA
+- Furniture Design MFA

 Portfolios submitted to the School of Art and the School for American Crafts should consist of at least 20 examples of the applicant’s best visual work.
-The work can be presented as a digital portfolio of stand-alone computer files that will run on a MAC or PC.
-35mm slides displayed in 8 1/2” x 11” vinyl protective slide pages, are also acceptable.

 - Industrial & Interior Design MFA